strapi/documentation/CONTRIBUTING.md

     git pull
     ```

-4. Create your own branch on which you will work on your documentation contribution.
+4. Create your own branch.
 Make sure the name of your branch indicates both the type of documentation and the topic.

     ```bash
     #user documentation